How Does SSI Disability Work When You Live in a Nursing Home?

 SSI recipients who have questions about their benefits can also contact their state's Medicaid agency.
 You can locate your state's Medicaid agency at Medicaid.gov.

-If your SSI has been terminated and you disagree with the decision, consult a disability lawyer.
+If your SSI has been terminated and you disagree with the decision, you can consult a disability lawyer.

 What to Do When You Leave a Nursing Home

-If you're leaving a nursing home, ask the nursing home staff about SSI's "prerelease procedures" so can get your full SSI benefit back as soon as you get home.
-Some long-term care facilities have an agreement with the Social Security Administration providing for pre-release applications.
+If you're leaving a nursing home, ask the nursing home staff about SSI's "prerelease procedures" so you can get your full SSI benefit back as soon as you get home.
+Some long-term care facilities have an agreement with the SSA providing for prerelease applications.

-Several months before you expect to leave the nursing home, let a staff member at your facility know you want to re-apply for SSI benefits.
-The institution should then contact the SSA for you and advise the agency about whether your condition is likely to meet its requirements for approval for disability benefits.
+Several months before you expect to leave the nursing home, let a staff member at your facility know you want to reapply for SSI benefits.
+The institution should then contact Social Security for you and advise the agency about whether your condition is likely to meet its requirements for approval for disability benefits.
 The SSA will work with the facility to gather your medical information for you.
 Starting ahead of time will help you get benefits faster once you leave the nursing home.

-If your nursing home doesn't have a prerelease agreement with the SSA, you'll need to call the SSA to apply.
-The SSA will help you set up an appointment with your local SSA field office for after you've left the nursing home.
-The SSA's phone number is 800-772-1213.
+If your nursing home doesn't have a prerelease agreement with Social Security, you'll need to call the SSA to apply.
+Social Security will help you set up an appointment with your local SSA field office for after you've left the nursing home.
+Social Security’s phone number is 800-772-1213.

 Boost Your Chance of Being Approved